.jpg)

 What if the greatest gift we could give is right here, right now?

 For Chicago’s Blue Rose, this isn’t just an idea; it’s a way of life.
-Rooted in the belief that we shine brightest when we’re our most authentic, their music celebrates the here and now, highlighting the beauty and power of living each moment with intentionality and presence.
-Describing themselves as “new country with an old soul,” the midwestern band led by Jori Griffith and Marcus Gebauer invite their audience to embrace life as it unfolds, unfiltered and unscripted – a theme that resonates throughout their debut album, Blue Moon.
+Their music celebrates the here and now, highlighting the beauty and power of living each moment with intentionality and presence.
+Describing themselves as “new country with an old soul,” the midwestern band led by Jori Rose Griffith and Marcus Gebauer invite their audience to embrace life as it unfolds, unfiltered and unscripted – a theme that resonates throughout their debut album, Blue Moon.

-Slated to release May 30, 2025, and produced by Noam Wallenberg at Chicago's own Rax Trax Recording, Blue Moon is as much a record about seeing our own ‘bigger picture’ as it is a reflection of Blue Rose’s story.
+Released on May 30, 2025, and produced by Noam Wallenberg at Chicago's own Rax Trax Recording, Blue Moon is as much a record about seeing our own ‘bigger picture’ as it is a reflection of Blue Rose’s story.
 While both Jori and Marcus have been lifelong musicians, neither pursued it as their primary career; she was a mindfulness entrepreneur, and he was in finance for nearly two decades.
 Meeting completely by chance at a party in 2022, Jori and Marcus connected over a shared love of music.
-A week later, Marcus had joined Jori’s band, and a month later, they were writing original songs together.
-Blue Rose is now their full-time pursuit – a reminder that it’s never too late to chase your dreams and discover what you’re meant to do on this planet.
+Fast-forward a week, Marcus had joined Jori’s band, and a month later they were writing original songs together.
+Blue Rose is now their full-time pursuit – a reminder that it’s never too late to chase your dreams and lean into what you’re meant to do on this planet.

 Their debut album – down to its very name – captures these core aspects of the group’s identity.

-“A blue moon is this rare, beautiful, kind of magical astrological thing.” the duo explains.
-“About midway through writing our album, there was this blue supermoon that we all got the chance to admire - this was after we had already written our song Blue Moon.
-We took it as a sign, put there right in front of us – given that one of our mantras is ‘it’s there if you just look for it.’
-From then on, we knew that our album would be called Blue Moon, after its title track, and that every song within the album in one way or another, fit beneath this umbrella of ‘rare and beautiful.”
+“A blue moon is this rare, beautiful, kind of magical thing.” the duo explains.
+“About midway through writing our album, there was this blue supermoon that we all got the chance to admire - this was coincidentally after we had already written our song Blue Moon!
+We took it as a sign, put there right in front of us – given that one of our mantras is ‘it’s there if you just stop to notice it.’
+From then on, we knew that our album would be called Blue Moon, after its title track, and that all twelve songs within the album in one way or another, fit beneath the canopy of ‘rare and beautiful.”

-Further highlights include the exhilarating, uplifting blues rocker “Let Me Love You,” the dreamy love song “Let's See a Band,” and the achingly intimate “Life Is Short,” a comforting song about seeing the ordinary days as the ones to live for.
+Further highlights include the exhilarating, uplifting blues rocker “Let Me Love You,” and the achingly intimate “Life Is Short,” a comforting song about seeing the ordinary days as the ones to live for.

-A little bit country and a little bit rock n’ roll, Blue Rose are as inspiring as they are enchanting – both on record and on stage.
-The band’s live shows have an especially unpredictable edge; it’s where their musical influences from the jam band scene and the classic rock world collide, spotlighting the extent of their shared musical talent.
-Listeners are sure to come away from their concerts feeling they’ve gone on a journey with the band and in themselves.
+A little bit country and a little bit rock n’ roll, Blue Rose is as inspiring as they are enchanting – both on record and on stage.
+The band’s live shows have an especially unpredictable edge; it’s where their musical influences from the jam band scene and the classic and country rock world collide.
+And their album Blue Moon is filled with life’s endless possibilities and potential - a record that's the product of passion, connection, dreams come true, and an open invitation to live freely in the moment.

 ARTWORK & IMAGES